MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/tabular-model-designer-ssas.md

  You can view the code behind a Model.bim file when you right-click select **View Code** on the file in Solution Explorer.
 For Tabular models at compatibility level 1200 and later, the model definition is expressed in JSON.

- Note that you will need a full version of Visual Studio that provides the JSON editor.
-You can download and install the [free Visual Studio Community edition](https://www.visualstudio.com/downloads/download-visual-studio-vs.aspx) if you do not require the additional features in commercial editions.

 ### Solution Explorer

  The Solution Explorer window presents the active solution as a logical container for a tabular model project and its associated items.
 The model project (.smproj) contains only a References object (empty) and the Model.bim file.
 You can open project items for modification and perform other management tasks directly from this view.